MarcioFCMartins/RiaFormosa_saltmarsh_classification/README.md

     ## null device
     ##           1

-## Prediction saltmarsh communities
+## Creating predictions map

 ## Improvements for future works

-**this whole area is a very initial draft** \#\#\# New machine learning frameworks The initial work was performed using *caret* for model training and performance checking.
+*this whole area is a very WIP draft*

+### New machine learning frameworks

+The initial work was performed using *caret* for model training and performance checking.
 However, *caret* is now a deprecated (albeit still functional) package.
 Its replacement is the *tidymodels* ecosystem and packages therin.
 Another promising package ecosystem that has been released recently is the *mlr3* (which replaces *mlr*).
 I have been wanting to learn both of these to decide which framework to learn, and decided this project is the best time for that.
 Both of these are still in development.

 Learning the *tidymodels* ecosystem seems easier for me.
 It’s based on tidy data format, functional programming and much in line with other